 WordPerfect users please note: While we strongly prefer Microsoft Word format, we will not disqualify a submission in WordPerfect format.
 However, our editing process takes place entirely electronically using Microsoft Word; if we accept your article, we will send you edited drafts, and expect you to return revised drafts, in Word.

-For a description of how we evaluate articles and the qualities we look for in submissions, please review our Article Selection Process
+For a description of how we evaluate articles and the qualities we look for in submissions, please review our Article Selection Process below.

 Upon submitting your article to the Journal, an Article Review Board Chair will notify you by email that we have received your article.
 The review process typically takes two to three weeks.
 If you receive one or more offers from another journal and would like an expedited review of your article, please email the Article Review Board Chair with the name of the other journal and its deadline for your response.
 Expedited review does not provide any greater likelihood that your article will be accepted – it only speeds up the review process.